Vonage/vivid-3/libs/components/src/lib/progress-ring/README.md

 <vwc-progress-ring min="0" max="50" value="50" size="5"></vwc-progress-ring>
 ```

+## Accessibility

+- The progress ring's `role` is `progressbar` which means it needs an accessible label.
+- It is the consumer's concern to add `aria-label` to the `progress-ring` element.
+- `aria-labelledby` and `aria-describedby` can also be used.

 ## Use Cases

 ### Determinate State

 Set the `min`, `max` and `value` in order to show the determinate state.

 In the example below, we set the value to `12.5` while the range is `0` to `50`.
 This means, 25% of the progress bar will be filled.

 ```html preview
 <vwc-progress-ring min="0" max="50" value="12.5"></vwc-progress-ring>